microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 But recall that NodeJS's module resolver can also look for dependencies in a parent folder.
-This means that our **lib/index.js** will be able to call `require("colors")` and find this dependency, even if it doesn't appear anywhere under its own **node_modules** subtree.
+This means that our **lib/index.js** will be able to call `require("colors")` and find the **colors** package, even if it doesn't appear anywhere under **my-library/node_modules**.
-This is an even more insidious way to pick up accidental phantom dependencies!
+This is an even more insidious way to pick up accidental phantom dependencies -- it can find **node_modules** folders that aren't even under your Git working directory!

-**How Rush helps:** Rush's got you covered!
+**How Rush helps:** Rush's got you covered.
 The `rush install` command scans all potential parent folders and issues a warning if any phantom **node_modules** folders are found.